LastGreenseer/final_project_planning/plan.md

-    step 9: User can add character to 'favourite' catagory step 10: share character with other users step 11: use tokens to assign 'Admin' permitions
+    step 9: User can add character to 'favourite' catagory step 10: share character with other users step 11: use tokens to assign 'Admin' permitions step 12: book model with association to charecters step 13: characters can be added to a book step 14: books show what character appear in that book step 15: characters can be found by filtering which books they appear in